-$875 Daily New Zealand Duck Hunting, includes turkey and upland bird hunting.
+$875 Daily New Zealand Duck Hunting, includes some upland bird hunting.
 Non-hunters $400.

-North Island New Zealand Waterfowl Hunting Packages include: round-trip airport and all local ground transfers (from Palmerston North Regional Airport), accommodations during the hunt, all meals and beverages, fully-guided hunting, firearm supplies.
-Hunting licenses and export permits are not included.
+North Island New Zealand Waterfowl Hunting Packages include: Accommodations during the hunt, all meals and beverages, fully-guided hunting, firearm supplies.
+Hunting licenses, export permits and airport transfers are not included.